roadrunner-server/roadrunner-docs/beep-beep/reload.md

 # Auto-Reloading
 RoadRunner is able to automatically detect PHP file changes and reload connected services.
-Such approach allows you to develop
-application without the `maxJobs: 1` or manual server reset.
+Such approach allows you to develop application without the `max_jobs: 1` or manual server reset.

 ## Configuration
 To enable reloading for http service: